USDA-ARS-NWRC/awsm_test_cases/README.md

 The generated report will be in the `report` directory under `output/tuolumne`.

-# Juptyer Lab for analysis
+# Jupyter Lab for analysis

-All the analysis for the manuscript figures are performed in Jupter Lab included in this repository.
+All the analysis for the manuscript figures are performed in Jupyter Lab included in this repository.
 A `docker-compose.yml` will pull the image `jupyter/scipy-notebook` which is a pre-built docker image containing everything needed for analysis.

 To start the docker image in Linux:
 ```